handsontable/handsontable/docs/content/guides/accessories-and-menus/keyboard-shortcuts.md

 # Keyboard shortcuts

-Navigate Handsontable similarly to Google Sheets or Microsoft Excel, using the built-in keyboard shortcuts.
-Create your own shortcuts.
+Navigate the grid similarly to Google Sheets or Microsoft Excel, using built-in keyboard shortcuts.
+Create shortcuts of your own.

 [[toc]]